|version 12.1.x||Download Pending|

 Note: The Login Failure Policy and its settings can be enabled or modified only by the system administrator and can be accessed from the System>Settings section in the Management Console.

 This is a legacy module of PSIsafe and is no longer functional in PSIsafe 11.2+.
+The Messages tab would allow Administrators to create custom labels for users to apply to messages within the Messages module, which is deprecated as of PSIsafe 11.2+.

 Maximum allowed for Auto Preview (MB): This is a legacy feature of PSIsafe 11.1 and previous, and is no longer functional on PSIsafe 11.2+.
 Any previewed file will render in the Preview Pane, no matter the filesize, due to improvements in the Preview Module's rendering performance.